The

 #4.

-road uniforms.
-These years would be termed the “forgettable twenties”, with the
+years would be termed the “forgettable twenties”, with the fans only dreaming

 #5.

-at this stage, although that gets added soon.
-Notice the red stockings on the
+although that gets added soon.
+Notice the red stockings on the left sleeve -

 #6A.